littletoyrobots/EUCMonitoringRedux/Installation.md

 ## Method 2 - Setup environment for long term

+1. Install the module.
+It will soon be available in the PSgallery, but until then, you can create an EUCMonitoringRedux folder in `C:\program files\WindowsPowerShell\Modules\` and copy the PSGallery directory contents there.
+You'll need to update any scripts invoked by telegraf to import the module by name instead of by path.
 1. Install influxdb and grafana on dedicated host.
 There are many wonderful guides on this online, most involve a linux box somewhere.
 There are even [Raspberry Pi](https://www.influxdata.com/blog/running-the-tick-stack-on-a-raspberry-pi/) installs
 1. Create an EUCMonitoring database on influx